ATTCKDigital/FLEX/README.md

 See the README in `__GET_STARTED_HERE` to get started on your project!

 ## Theme Structure
-### Assets
-Assets include fonts, images and svgs.
-SVGs are compiled by gulp into a global SVG file.
-SVGs should be used wherever possible.

 ### Components Structure
 Components are the pieces of the theme.
 Each component folder contains the following, specific to the component: